Maevatiana/maevatiana.github.io/_pages/cv.md

 Education
 ======
-* 2023: Ph.D. in Health and Life Sciences & Zoology (double degree), Paris Saclay University & University of Antananarivo
+* 2023: Ph.D. in Health and Life Sciences & Zoology (double degree), Paris-Saclay University & University of Antananarivo
   * Ph.D. project: « Humpback whale mother-calf interactions: investigating nursing, swimming, and vocal behaviors », supervised by Dr. Isabelle Charrier (DR, CNRS), Pr.
 Olivier Adam (Professor, Sorbonne University), Pr.
-Aristide Andrianarimisa (Professor, University of Antananarivo), and Dr. Chloé Huetz (Research engineer, Paris Saclay University)
+Aristide Andrianarimisa (Professor, University of Antananarivo), and Dr. Chloé Huetz (Research engineer, Paris-Saclay University)
 * 2019: Master of Science in Animal Biology and Conservation, University of Antananarivo
   * Masters project: « Maternal dependence in humpback whale calves in the Sainte Marie channel: Insight into the morphometry and the swimming dynamics » (title translated from French), supervised by Dr. Emilienne Razafimahatratra (Lecturer, University of Antananarivo)
 * 2016: Licence in Organisms and Ecosystems Biology, University of Antananarivo